Melianthus-major-honeybush-large-glaucous-leaves-

 Know About Honeybush or Melianthus major

 Melianthus major honeybush large glaucous leavesMelianthus major is a perennial shrub with fascinating foliage.
-The plant with common names such as Honeybush, cape honey flower, touch-me-not or ‘Antonow’s Blue’ is native to South-western Africa.
+The plant with common names such as Honeybush, cape honey flower, touch-me-not, or ‘Antonow’s Blue’ is native to South-western Africa.
 It is easy to find this plant or to grow its seeds because it is far from rare.
-The truth is it has been naturalised in southern parts of Australia and in the south-eastern Queensland.
+The truth is it has been naturalised in southern parts of Australia and south-eastern Queensland.
 It is considered a weed in South Australia and Victoria.
 The sprawling habit of the plant gives a jungle-like look to the area where they are planted.
 They can grow to a height of 3 metres and can spread to an equal width.
 This plant has characteristic large pinnately compound glaucous leaves with serrated edges, which are bluish grey green in colour.
-The plant produces tubular, nectar-laden and highly fragrant contrasting reddish brown flowers, which attract the insects and birds.
+The plant produces tubular, nectar-laden, and highly fragrant contrasting reddish brown flowers, which attract insects and birds.
 Flowers are produced in spring or early summer and are borne on thin racemes, which are about 80cm long.

 Growing Conditions

 The Honeybush plant needs full sun and moist soil.
 It also needs well-drained soil to grow.
 It can also be grown in pots in lightly shaded areas.
-The plant needs moderately fertile soil with acidic, alkaline or neutral pH.
+The plant needs moderately fertile soil with acidic, alkaline, or neutral pH.
 The Honeybush plant requires shelter from the drying winds and from the excessive cold during the winter months.
 The showy shrub will dieback naturally during winter and re-shoots during spring.
 However, it cannot withstand severe winter conditions.
 To protect the plant from winter wetness, top-dress and lay down flat some dry mulch.
-They are heat tolerant and requires moderate watering.
+They are heat tolerant and require moderate watering.
 The plant shows good growth in a single season and fills large areas in the garden when the conditions are favourable.
 To give a compact look to the plant, it is better to prune them.
 The plant can become woody within a few years and it is better to replace it with a fresh one at that time.

 Propagation